-Read on to learn more about how you can begin this brewing journey at home with the best ingredients and methods possible.
+So let’s dig into how you can begin this brewing journey at home, utilizing the best ingredients and methods possible.

 The main benefit of making kombucha at home is that it is immensely cheaper than purchasing it.
 The cost of a bottle of kombucha can reach up to $8 for artisanal brands and costs about $4 on average.
 After buying your kombucha starter kit one time, your continued cost will be approximately $1 per gallon.
 That means that with each batch you make, you’ll be getting about 8 bottles of kombucha for about 12 cents each!